 sudo pacman -S gnome-extra

 The reason why I didn’t put it behind the first command is that you might want to choose which extra packages you want to install on your system.
-Doing it this way you have a clear overview on which packages you want, without worrying to select a must needed
+Doing it this way you have a clear overview of

 If you want to exclude packages from the DE group you can do so by the following.